THIS DATE IN HISTORY: March 11

 1986: Mike Bossy scores four goals to reach 50 for an NHL-record ninth straight season.
 Bossy also has an assist in the New York Islanders'8-4 win against the Calgary Flames at Nassau Coliseum.
 It's the 36th hat trick of Bossy's NHL career.

 1987: Wayne Gretzky of the Edmonton Oilers scores a goal and sets up three others, all in the third period, to reach 1,500 points.
 The milestone comes in his 620th NHL regular-season game, a 6-3 victory against the Red Wings at Northlands Coliseum.

-1996: The Montreal Canadiens close the Forum by defeating the Dallas Stars 4-1.
-Andrei Kovalenko scores the final goal in the Forum's 72-year history.
-The game is followed by a ceremony that sees each former captain pass a torch to the next in line, ending with a handoff to Pierre Turgeon.
+1996: The Canadiens close the Montreal Forum by defeating the Dallas Stars 4-1.
+Andrei Kovalenko of the Canadiens scores the final goal in the Forum's 72-year history.
+The game is followed by a ceremony that sees each former Montreal captain pass a torch to the next in line, ending with a handoff to Pierre Turgeon.
 The loudest cheers are for Maurice Richard, who receives an ovation that lasts nearly 10 minutes.

 Video: Montreal Forum closes; Maurice Richard's epic ovation